 In his book, Sacred Marriage, Gary Thomas proposed the Greatest Challenge in the World: A Call to Holiness More Than Happiness.

 Is Christian marriage about my happiness or the happiness of someone else?
 Is it about happiness at all?

 While many Christians would agree that holiness is an individual and personal matter between an individual and God, cannot Christian marriage also be a partnership in holiness?
 Could this have been God’s original design in Eden?
 If so, what will it cost you?

-In a marriage conference I proposed the following questions suggested by Thomas that may help you assess your current relationship attitudes in relationship to holiness.
+At a marriage conference, I proposed the following questions suggested by Thomas that may help you assess your current relationship attitudes in relation to holiness.

 - When you got married, what did you expect to gain from your marriage?
 How have your expectations matured since then?